GraphicHealer/AutounattendGUI/README.md

 1. **MAKE SURE** the entire `OSDCloud\` folder in the Output folder is copied to the **ROOT** of your Ventoy drive's storage partition (E.g.: `D:\OSDCloud\`).
 3. **DO NOT** copy the `ventoy` folder in the `OutPath` **IF** you already have a custom `ventoy.json` setup. *It will overwrite that if you do.*
 4. If you do have a custom `ventoy.json`, look at this file for the relevant configuration you may want to add: [ventoy.json](Ventoy-Drive/ventoy/ventoy.json)

+# Usage
+When you boot the .wim file, it will load the system, and start preparing OSDCloud.
+If it detects that there is no internet connectivity, it wil pop this up:

+IMAGE

+You can choose the option that works best for you.
+- `Enter Wifi Cerdentials` will only appear when you have set `WifiProfilePath` in the build settings.
+- `Offline Install` will only show when you have included a windows `install.wim` in the `OSDCloud\OS\` folder on your flashdrive (this is sometimes useful for on-the-go deployment).

+Now with working internet, the next page that shows is the OSDCloudGUI.
+Here you can choose whatever Edition, Language, and Dirver Pack you wish.

+IMAGE

+If a non-bitlocker `C:` drive with an exsisting windows install is present on the system, AutounattendGUI's Edition Select script will select the same edition currentl present on the `C:` drive (Unless you are using an Offline installer).

+With everything selected, click "Start"!

+The script will then ask you if the drive it's detected to install Windows on is valid.

+IMAGE

+if it is, reply `Y` to the prompt and hit `Enter`.

+Now OSDCloud, the setup scripts, and Autounattend.xml will do their magic!

+In a short time, you will have a fully-functioning Windows installation on your PC!

 # Troubleshooting
 If OSDCloudGUI is missing options in its dropdown, you may have a corrupted `Start-OSDCloudGUI.json` file.